-Lindy Boggs was a US political figure who served as United States ambassador to the Holy See.
+Lindy Boggs was an American political figure who served as United States ambassador to the Holy See.
 She married her working life with her home life and built both on profound faith.
 Christine Bordelon wrote this obituary for CNS.

 March 13, 1916 – July 27, 2013

 Corinne "Lindy" Boggs, who blazed a trail from birth in 1916 on a Louisiana sugar plantation to being an eight-times-elected member of the US House of Representatives and US Vatican ambassador, was "a strong and loud and constant voice for life," Archbishop Gregory M. Aymond said at her funeral Mass earlier this month at St Louis Cathedral.